 Participation in Horizon Europe requires compliance with the highest standards of research ethics and integrity, and with EU, national and international law.
 Horizon Europe regulation 2021/695 (Articles 18 and 19) & Grant Agreement (Art 14, Annex 5): guiding principles and general obligations.

-Regarded to ethics requirements, a specific deliverable (D11.1) will be developed in BeXyl project considering the following dimensions:
+Regarded to ethics requirements, two specific deliverables (D11.1 and D11.2) has been developed in BeXyl project considering the following dimensions:

 In the specific case of Personal Data: